kln12/Interview_questions/README.md

 7. ELK
 8.What are different types of monitoring worked
 9.whre are application logs and server logs are stored
+10.what is the use of node exporter and alert manager in prometheus?
+11.difference between metrics monitoring and log monitoring, give example for both type of monitoring?

 #Define CI/CD
 #Define Monolithic vs microservises